Who Is Luke Wilson?

-During his time at Occidental College, Wilson discovered acting.
-His older brother Owen recruited him for a film short entitled Bottle Rocket that he was making with Wes Anderson.
+While a student at Occidental College, Wilson discovered acting.
+His older brother Owen Wilson recruited him for a film short entitled Bottle Rocket that he was making with Wes Anderson.
 Received well by film festival audiences, it was later turned into a full-length feature released in 1996.
-Wilson went to appear in the successful horror movie, Scream 2 (1997) among other film roles before graduating to leading man status with the romantic drama comedy Home Fries (1998) starring opposite Drew Barrymore.
+Wilson went on to appear in the successful horror movie, Scream 2 (1997) among other film roles before graduating to leading man status with the romantic drama comedy Home Fries (1998) starring opposite Drew Barrymore.

 Wilson took on more comedic fare with a role in 1998's Rushmore (written by brother Owen and Wes Anderson) and 1999's Blue Streak, in which he teamed up with comedian Martin Lawrence.
 He found success as the likeable love interest in Charlie's Angels (2000) with Cameron Diaz and Legally Blonde (2001) with Reese Witherspoon.

-In 2007 Wilson appeared with Ben Kingsley and Téa Leoni in the crime comedy You Kill Me and with Kate Beckinsale in the horror thriller Vacancy.
+After appearing in Mike Judge's sci-fi comedy Idiocracy (2006), he appeared with Ben Kingsley and Téa Leoni in the crime comedy You Kill Me and with Kate Beckinsale in the horror thriller Vacancy, both in 2007.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!